 Create a culture of data maintenance

-At Sizzler 2012, Tim State from Lake Forest College gave a comprehensive presentation on data maintenance.
-One of his topics of discussion focused on “making updates easy, natural, and non-invasive ” for your constituents.
-We just wanted to highlight a couple of things Lake Forest does that could easily be incorporated into your practices for collecting updated data.
+Make data updates easy, natural, and non-invasive for your constituents.
+Here are some ideas that could easily be incorporated into your practices for collecting updated data.

 - If you send a daily Happy Birthday email (which can be automated through your Encompass email tool), use this as an opportunity to ask for updated information.
 We see a lot of simple links (“Not your Birthday?
 Update your information here.”) but you could take it a step further and populate constituent information with Tokens so email recipients can see what you have on file for them.
 (Pro Tip: Create a box in email and save it as a Favorite for use in all types of emails that displays constituent information through the use of Tokens, and directs constituents to update information if something that displays in inaccurate.)

-- As a monthly practice, Lake Forest sends direct mail postcards to constituents that have non-deliverable email addresses, which of course can be tracked and exported through the kickback report in your Encompass tools.
+- Consider sending direct mail postcards to constituents that have non-deliverable email addresses, which of course can be tracked and exported through the kickback report in your Encompass tools.
 The Engagement Metric Dashboard is another useful tool available to you.
 It can show you who has not engaged with you via email.
 You could then use this report to target these constituents to be part of your direct mail postcards as well.

 - Think about unique opportunities you might have to collect updated data from your audience.
-Even that promotion to give alumni with new babies a Forester Baby Bib is a chance to collect updated data.
+Even that promotion to give alumni with new babies a school bib is a chance to collect updated data!

-- Lake Forest makes it a daily practice to confirm contact information any time they have an alum on the phone.
+- Make it a daily practice to confirm contact information any time you have an alumnus/alumna on the phone.